Thomas McLaughlin (engineer): Electricity Supply Board

-In 1927 Dr. McLaughlin transferred to become executive director of the Electricity Supply Board which had been set up to manage the network he had created.
+In 1927 McLaughlin transferred to become executive director of the Electricity Supply Board which had been set up to manage the network he had created.
 Electricity consumption expanded dramatically after the Shannon Scheme was opened, just as the experts had predicted.
 During the 1940s he oversaw the extension of the network to rural areas.

 He is often known as "The Founding Father of the ESB".

 Honours

-The McLaughlin lecture is given annually at Engineers Ireland to commemorate Dr. Thomas McLaughlin.
+The McLaughlin lecture is given annually at Engineers Ireland to commemorate McLaughlin.

 He was the subject of a famous painting, The Key Men, by Sean Keating.

 The Keating/McLaughlin award is given annually by the Royal Hibernian Academy.